 - Boaventura de Sousa Santos, Boaventure.
 (2006).
 The Heterogeneous State and Legal Pluralism in Mozambique.
 Law & Society Review, Volume 40, Number 1. pp.39-76.

 - December 1, 2011: Lecture on "Some Thoughts on the Link Between Sexual Violence During Armed Conflict in Africa and the African Union's Right to Humanitarian Intervention" by Ntombizozuko "Zozo" Dyani, senior lecturer of law, University of the Witwatersrand, South Africa, part of the speaker series on "Laws Response to Consequences of Violent Conflict," sponsored by GLS, African Studies, The Center for Research on Gender and Women and the Department of Gender and Women's Studies, noon-1:15pm Lubar Commons (7200 Law)

-- December 5, 2011: Lecture on "Transitional Justice or Just Transitions: The German Case, 1945-1950" by Professor Devin Pendas, Department of History, Boston College, sponsored by the Center for German and European Studies and GLS, part of the speaker series on "Laws Response to Consequences of Violent Conflict," noon-1:15pm Lubar Commons (7200 Law), a light lunch will be served on a first come, first served basis
+- December 5, 2011: Lecture on "Transitional Justice or Just Transitions: The German Case, 1945-1950" by Professor Devin Pendas, Department of History, Boston College, sponsored by the Center for German and European Studies and GLS, part of the speaker series on "Laws Response to Consequences of Violent Conflict" and Comparative EU Law Lecture Series. noon-1:15pm Lubar Commons (7200 Law), a light lunch will be served on a first come, first served basis